albertozelaya5/bakistApp/README.md

 # 🏦 Bankist - Modern Banking Interface

 A minimalist banking application that simulates core banking operations with a clean, user-friendly interface.
-Built with vanilla JavaScript as part of Jonas Schmedtmann's "The Ultimate React Course 2025".
+Built with vanilla JavaScript as part of Jonas Schmedtmann's "The Complete JavaScript Course 2025: From Zero to Expert!".

 ## ✨ Features